SparqNet/sparq-gitbook/precompiled-contracts/creating-a-dynamic-contract-simple/deploying-and-testing.md

 # Deploying and testing

 Now that the contract is finished and implemented, all that's left to do is deploy it.
-Though we would algo suggest writing some tests to make sure it's working as intended.
+Though we would also suggest writing some tests to make sure it's working as intended.
 This subchapter will explain how to do both.

 ## Generating the ABI